 In 1864, a Polish ex-priest named Czeehowski arrived.
 He came to Italy via the U.S., where he had become a part of the Adventist movement.
 In two years of work, Czeehowski was able to start what became the Seventh-Day Adventist Church in Italy.19

 In 1866, the English Baptists began sending missionaries.
 Some went to Italy under the Baptist Missionary Society.
 Others were sent by a mission board founded exclusively for the purpose of evangelizing Italy: The La Spezia Mission for Italy.
 In 1870, the U.S.A. entered the Italian scene when American Baptist missionaries arrived.
 Three years later, the American Methodist Board of Foreign Missions began sending missionaries to Italy.
-By the late 1880s, the Salvation Army was sending personnel to Italy to start ministry centers.20
+By the late 1880s, the Salvation Army sent personnel to Italy to start ministry centers.20

 However, none of these mission boards sent in large numbers of personnel.
 Generally, mission agencies working in Italy never deployed more than two or three couples.